$166k worth of telecom fraud hits small firm

 The $166,000 telecom fraud story

 Plain old telephone service (POTS) is a potential $100,000+ liability bomb that could explode at any time.
-Just ask Foreman Seeley Fountain (FSF), a seven-person architectural firm of Norcross, Georgia.
+Just ask Bob Foreman, of Foreman Seeley Fountain (FSF), a seven-person architectural firm of Norcross, Georgia.

 FSF had four analog telephone lines provided by TW Telecom, and now they are facing a bill for $166,000 in telephone charges that could bankrupt their business.